NunezKant/Bayesian-Inference-Class/README.md

 # Bayesian-Inference-Class
-This repo cointains a brief introduction to bayesian statistics, incluiding: parameter estimation, hypothesis testing, linear regression and a bried example of bayesian neural networks
+This repo cointains a brief introduction to bayesian statistics, incluiding:
+* parameter estimation
+* hypothesis testing
+* linear regression

+and a bried example of bayesian neural networks, unfourtanly it is only in Spanish.